The Story of Princess Zeineb and King Leopard: Summary

 They reach Borneo and she disembarks.
 After walking to deeper parts of the island, the princess moves to the city of Soucad, where she decides to take up the job of seamstress.
 Her business thrives and she gains enough money to hire help and buy a larger studio.
 Due to her successes, three local men decide to try their luck in wooing her.
 The first of the would be seducers dines with Zeineb.
 The princess thinks of a ploy to get rid of him: she has a window in her apartment that the first suitor goes to shut, and the princess uses the magical command to glue him to the window until the morning.
-Similar incidents happen to the other two wooers.
+The man enters a trance and closes the window for the whole night, then returns to his mates and lies that he spent a happy evening with the princess, which convinces the other two to try their luck.
+However, the other wooers are subjected to the same humiliation by princess Zeineb: she magically orders him to wind a reel of silk for the whole night, and for the third, she forces him to comb her hair for whole night.

 Their passion for the princess turns to hatred and they report her to a judge, a magician.
 Zeineb manages to delay her trial for three months by bribing local magistrates, but she is still sentenced to be burnt alive.
 She is walked to her execution and the executioner prepared to deal the fatal blow, when he stays still - Zeineb is the one who paralyzed the executioner with the magical spell.
 The three suitors seize the opportunity to their favour and incite the populace.
 Suddenly, a great sound of acclamation is heard in the mob: the king of Soucad, their monarch, has returned, and wished to surprise his people.
 He halts the execution and releases the princess.
 After some moments taking in the visage of her saviour, she recognizes that the king of Soucad is the Leopard.